Sheet Pan Eggplant Parmesan

 - 1 egg

-- Combine the panko, parmesan cheese, oregano, basil, garlic powder, and salt in a shallow dish and mix.
+- Combine the panko, parmesan cheese, oregano, basil, garlic powder, and 1/2 teaspoon of salt in a shallow dish and mix.
 In a separate dish, whisk the eggs.
 Dip the eggplant slices in the eggs, followed by the panko mixture, turning to coat both sides.

 This looks really delicious dinner option!
 I can’t wait to try your recipe!